 And let’s not forget about the incredible underwater world of the Galapagos!

-It’s this amazing diversity that supports the long-held tourism slogan “All you need is Ecuador.”
+This vast diversity supports the long-held tourism slogan “All you need is Ecuador.”
 Each different environment holds so many intriguing things to do in Ecuador.
 Yet with this abundance of recreation and culture to explore, it can be difficult to narrow down exactly what to do in Ecuador.

-So we’ve now spent a total of six months traveling across the country to seek the very best places to visit in Ecuador.
-We’ve written this article to offer travel ideas and suggestions for those who may be considering a trip to Ecuador.
+We’ve now spent a total of six months traveling across the country to seek the very best places to visit in Ecuador.
+This article was written from that experience to offer travel ideas and suggestions for those who may be considering a trip to Ecuador.

 There’s something for everyone!
-We wrote this roundup of what to do in Ecuador to highlight the best the county has to offer across each of these spectrums.
-It’s our hope that this list of the best places to visit will provide travel inspiration for a trip to Ecuador.
+We wrote this roundup of what to do in Ecuador to highlight the best travel experiences Ecuador has to offer across each of those spectrums.
+It’s our hope that this list of the best places to visit in Ecuador will provide travel inspiration for a trip to this fascinating country.

 20 Best Things to Do in Ecuador